alexnguyennz/alexnguyennz/README.md

 - 🛠️ I’m currently working: as a freelance web developer.
 Looking for work - feel free to get in touch about any opportunities or projects.

-- 🌱 I’m currently learning: Astro, React Native, and lots of different backend stuff.
+- 🌱 I’m currently learning: Astro, and some different backend stuff.
+Lots of reading.

 - 💬 Get in touch: me@alexnguyen.co.nz

 - 🚀 My website: <a href="https://alexnguyen.co.nz" target="blank">https://alexnguyen.co.nz</a>

 - 📰 My blog:  <a href="https://alexnguyen.co.nz/blog" target="blank">https://alexnguyen.co.nz/blog</a>

 ### Connect with me:
 <p>